MGuard0303/DiCleavePlus/README.md

 <br>

 We provide conda environment file in `./env` directory.
-We recommand to build conda virtual environment with this file when using DiCleavePlus.
+We recommend to build conda virtual environment with this file when using DiCleavePlus.

 To establish the environment, use these codes below: